graviton-browser/graviton-browser/website/source/introduction.rst

 advertised on the local network e.g. corporate / IoT apps, and any spare slots are used for featured apps that showcase the platform.

-**URL handler.** Graviton will register a URL handler so apps are invokable from web pages.
-Such apps will receive a warning if they haven't opted in to sandboxing.
+**URL handler.** Graviton will register a URL handler so it can be invoked from the web.
+Clicking a URL will open the shell window with the app coordinate pre-filled but the user will still be expected to press enter to run it.
+This is so the user gets a chance to opt in or out of sandboxing, and also to train the user to go straight to Graviton to run apps (it's faster for them and reduces the risk of browser makers trying to kill the platform by blocking the URL scheme).

 **Incremental adaptation.** Because the shell is resolving and invoking main classes from Maven coordinates, it is capable of running any ordinary Java app that has a main method.
 By implementing a series of small, simple tweaks to an app,